PistachioPony/gamesparks-docs/Getting Started/Using Authentication/Unity Authentication.md

 Before you start adding players to your game, you need to make sure that the GameSparks SDK is set up as a persistent object.
 This is so you don’t get multiple instances of the SDK running as you load between levels.
 To begin with, you need to add a new *GameObject* to the scene.
 Call this *GameObject* *GameSparksManager*, and drop the script called *GameSparksUnity.cs *onto that object.
 You can find the script in the GameSparks folder of your project.
 It’s a good idea to add this to whatever your launch-scene is.
 For example, if you have a loading scene or splash scene.
 Likewise, if you have a *Game State Manager* in your game, you could drop the script directly on your GSM.
 So long as your GSM is persistent, you will be good to go.

-## Apply Settings to the GameSparks Manager
+## Apply Settings to GameSparks Manager

 ![l](img\UT\1.png)
 You can see that the *GameSparksUnity* script expects a settings file.
 This file was automatically generated when you ran the Test-Scene in the previous tutorial.
 You can find the settings file in the *GameSparks -> Resources* folder.Apply them to the Settings in the *GameSparksUnity* script.